Reference: Application service status

 The basis of all alerts comes from the ability for BIG-IP Next Central Manager to recognize a pool member as online or offline.

 When BIG-IP Next identifies a pool member as offline or disabled, this triggers an alert.
-The alert severity depends on whether the pool member checks are consistent.
+The alert level depends on whether the pool member checks are consistent.

-The following are the different pool member alerts, their severity (status), and the condition that impacts the pool member’s status.
+The following are the different pool member alert levels, and the conditions that impact the pool member’s status.

 Status Condition